nsaylan/Cohort-19/devops/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

-# Hands-on EKS-02 : Ingress and Dynamic Volume Provisionining
+# Hands-on EKS-02: Ingress and Dynamic Volume Provisioning

-Purpose of the this hands-on training is to give students the knowledge of  Dynamic Volume Provisionining and Ingress.
+The purpose of this hands-on training is to give students the knowledge of  Dynamic Volume Provisioning and Ingress.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- Learn to Create and Manage EKS Cluster with eksctl.
+- Learn to Create and Manage an EKS Cluster with eksctl.

 - Explain the need for persistent data management